HaeffnerLab/trap-sim-tools-python/README.md

 plotN:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). plotN displays the electrode values (excluding the RF) in the geometry given above.
-It is used for debuggin              trap_knobs.
+It is used for debugging             trap_knobs.

 spher_harm_exp, spher_harm_cmp, and spher_harm_qlt:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate).